KCBrady/ClientApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

+## Modules
+You will need to install the following modules

+`npm i mdb-angular-ui-kit`
+`npm install --save ag-grid-community ag-grid-angular ag-grid-enterprise`

+I use packages not modules so there is no need to install individual modules for ag grid.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.